treasurenetprotocol/treasurenet-docs/docs/governance/dao-website.md

 ![Polling_pool](/img/docs/3.1Polling_pool.png)

-- Click on the 'vote' button to vote for a proposal.
+- Click on the 'Vote' to vote for a proposal.

 ![vote](/img/docs/3.1.1vote.png)

-- Click on 'vote details' to view the voting details of a proposal.
+- Click on 'Vote Details' to view the voting details of a proposal.

 ![vote_details](/img/docs/3.1.2vote_details.png)